-One post-doctoral position is available in the group of Dr. Sébastien Huet, for a period of 2 years starting mid 2019.
+One post-doctoral position is available in the group of Dr. Sébastien Huet, for a period of 2 years starting late 2019.
 The team belongs to the Institut de Génétique et du Développement de Rennes (http://igdr.univ-rennes1.fr/).
-It is currently composed a group leader with a deep experience in fluorescence microscopy and cellular biophysics, a technician expert in cellular and molecular biology, one post-doc specialized in DNA repair mechanisms and two PhD students.
-The team is interested in the analysis of the dynamics of the chromatin architecture in the context of DNA repair mechanisms (see e.g. Sellou et al., Mol Biol Cell, 2016, doi: 10.1091/mbc.E16-05-0269 or Smith et al., Nuc Acid Res, 2018, doi: 10.1093/nar/gky334).
+It is currently composed a group leader with a deep experience in fluorescence microscopy and cellular biophysics, a technician expert in cellular and molecular biology, two post-docs specialized in optics and DNA repair and two PhD students.
+The team is interested in the analysis of the early steps of the DNA repair mechanisms (see e.g. Sellou et al., Mol Biol Cell, 2016, doi: 10.1091/mbc.E16-05-0269 or Smith et al., Nuc Acid Res, 2018, doi: 10.1093/nar/gky334).